sukhdevkapur/memorials/dan-kohn.md

 I didn't always agree with Dan, but I also never questioned his commitment to finding sustainable pathways for open source within the broader corporate world; the open source world is worse for having lost him.
 And beyond his technical contribution, Dan was unfailingly decent:  my heart goes out to his family, who has prematurely lost a devoted husband and father.

+## Sukhdev Kapur

+I met Dan for the first time in Barcelona when he kicked off CNCF TUG.
+I was amazed at his passion and energy to drive the charter.
+I invited him to join CNTT and CNCF  TUG unconference session that I was hosting in Antwerp.
+At that point we both realized that our ideas were aligned and we started to communicate with each other on a regular basis.
+Many times he would ask me to cover for him if he was not going to be able to make it to session and vice versa.
+We will make sure to provide each other feedback.

+Dan was a very passionate, considerant, honorable man.
+His ora will be sorely missed.
+My sincerest condolences to his family.